 4.6 Risk Management Framework: This includes an analysis of the entity's appetite for risks and the systems in place to manage these risks.
 PACRA examines the independence and effectiveness of the risk management function, the procedures and limits that have been implemented, limits setting authority and the degree to which these procedures are adhered to.
 PACRA endeavors to assess senior management's understanding of and involvement in risk management issues and examine the reporting lines in place.
-In recent years, there has been a noticeable upgradation in the risk management systems of the financial institutes, in the face of increasing guidance and supervision from the SBP and SECP.
+In recent years, there has been a noticeable upgradation in the risk management systems, in the face of increasing guidance and supervision from SECP.